Taking place: Alternating Wednesdays, 11am

 WE Network Support for you

-As more pupils gradually return to school, WE are continuing to host Zoom calls every other Wednesday at 11am for you to connect with colleagues, share ideas, and hear what others are doing to respond to common challenges.
+After the success of our WE Primary network supporting meetings last year, WE are continuing to host Zoom calls fortnightly, at 11am on Wednesdays for you to connect with colleagues, share ideas, and hear what others are doing to respond to common challenges.